Skip to main content

 \(\dfrac{6}{y^2}\)

-If the numerator or denominator of the complex fraction contains more than one term, there is an easier way to simplify the fraction that takes advantage of the fundamental principle of fractions.
+If the numerator or denominator of the complex fraction contains more than one term, there is an easier way to simplify the fraction.
+This method takes advantage of the fundamental principle of fractions.

 Example 8.4.3.